liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/07-converting-legacy-applications-to-modules.markdown

 You've probably heard the term *modularity* discussed quite frequently in relation to Liferay 7.0.
-With Liferay 7.0 transforming into a modular platform, components that Liferay uses will be mostly in the form of modules.
-For example, many of the components that you're used to seeing in Liferay are now [modules](https://github.com/liferay/liferay-portal/tree/master/modules/apps).
+With Liferay 7.0 transforming into a modular platform, components that Liferay uses will be mostly in the form of [modules](https://github.com/liferay/liferay-portal/tree/master/modules/apps).

 A module doesn't use the traditional Liferay application structure from previous